vasu001/first-react-app/README.md

-# first-react-app
+# Image Search App
-This simple react app uses the unsplash api to display images based on keyword search
+This simple react app uses the unsplash api to display images based on keyword search.